minichate/jscs-ember-deprecations/README.md

 `disallowArrayController` will warn you if you use the deprecated `Ember.ArrayController`.
 See http://emberjs.com/deprecations/v1.x/#toc_arraycontroller for details.

+`disallowControllerNeeds` will warn you if you're doing dependency injection via the `needs` property on a controller.
+See http://emberjs.com/deprecations/v1.x/#toc_controller-needs for details.

 ### Other Ember best practices

 `disallowPrototypeExtension` will warn you if you are using `.property()`, `.observes()` or `observesBefore()`.
 See http://guides.emberjs.com/v1.10.0/configuring-ember/disabling-prototype-extensions/#toc_functions for details.